Yuvazay/19CS404-DBMS-Lab-Manual/Experiment8_Cursor/readme.md

-# Experiment 8: PL/SQL Cursor Programs
+# Experiment 7: PL/SQL – Variables, Control Structures and Loops

 ## AIM
-To write and execute PL/SQL programs using cursors and exception handling to manage runtime errors effectively and display appropriate messages.
+To write and execute simple PL/SQL programs using variables, loops, and conditional statements.

 ## THEORY

-In PL/SQL, cursors are used to handle query result sets row-by-row.

-There are two types of cursors:

-- Implicit Cursors: Automatically created by PL/SQL for single-row queries.
-- Explicit Cursors: Declared and controlled by the programmer for multi-row queries.

-Types of Explicit Cursors:

-1. Simple Cursor: Basic cursor to iterate over multiple rows.

-2. Parameterized Cursor: Accepts parameters to filter the result dynamically.

-3. Cursor FOR Loop: Simplifies cursor operations (open, fetch, close).

-4. %ROWTYPE Cursor: Fetches entire row into a record using %ROWTYPE.

-5. Cursor with FOR UPDATE: Used for row-level locking and updating the rows while looping.
+PL/SQL, which stands for Procedural Language extensions to the Structured Query Language (SQL).
+It is a combination of SQL along with the procedural features of programming languages.

 **Syntax:**
 ```sql